 If you’re into milk chocolate, there’s no better place to go than Zurich, the capital of the nation where it was first created.
 In a country where there is more chocolate consumed than anywhere else around the globe, Zurich is the heart of chocolate production, and Lindt, Teuscher and Sprungli all have factories and stores here.
 One of the main attractions in Zurich is the Lindt & Sprungli chocolate factory which offers a museum chronicling the company’s history, an entertaining tour and lots of free chocolate tasting.
 If you want to try something really unique, take a ride on the Swiss Chocolate Train which departs from Montreaux, making a stop in Gruyeres where Gruyere cheese is made, ultimately arriving in Broc where you’ll get a tour of the Cailler-Nestle factory.
 Another fabulous adventure can be had on the Bahnhofstrasse, the most expensive street in Zurich, where next to Chanel, Armani and Louis Vuitton, you’ll find some of the best makers of chocolate in the world.
 Teuscher, an old-fashioned chocolate shop offers more than a hundred different specialties – all made according to traditional, chemical-free recipes.
 The Champagne Truffles are legendary, made with Don Perignon champagne, buttercream and dark ganache.

 In New York City you can sample chocolates from all corners of the world, with chocolatiers here a very diverse group, coming from many different countries and bringing their best recipes for chocolate with them.
-One of the best ways to sample the incredible variety is to take a chocolate-focused tour like the Luxury Chocolate Tour or a Chocolate, Dessert & Wine Tour with City Food Tours.
+One of the best ways to sample the incredible variety is to take a chocolate-focused tour like the Brooklyn Chocolate Tour or New York Chocolate Tasting Experience.
 The tours include delectable chocolates from some of the finest shops in the city and offer the chance to learn about the history of the establishments you visit.
 You’ll find the best of the best at Jacques Torres Chocolate, including pain au chocolat (chocolate pastry), while La Maison du Chocolat, one of the city’s premier Parisian chocolatiers, is known for taking chocolate to a luxury commodity.

 Villajoyosa, sometimes referred to as “Chocolate City,” with the smell of chocolate permeating the small town, is one of the most historic chocolate destinations, getting its start importing cocoa beans from Venezuela and Ecuador in the 18th century.
 It’s home to one of the oldest and most prestigious chocolate factories in all of Spain, Valor Chocolate, master chocolatiers since 1881.
 The factory is housed in a charming 19th-century country estate known as a “finca,” and has always been family-run.
 Valor also invites visitors into their onsite museum, for free, and offers a tour of the premises where you can learn all about the art of chocolate making.
 Be sure to try their chocolate with churros, an amazing local specialty.